Table of Contents

 Unless you’ve been living under a rock, you’ve heard of eBay — “the world’s largest garage sale” — but there might be some aspects of selling there that you haven’t heard of.
 Of course, you can go on and list your item via the traditional auction method and hope the price gets bid up.
 If you want to get a certain amount for your item (for example, what you think you might be able to sell it for in a garage sale or what you think is close to the item’s value) you can put in a reserve.
 To figure out how much money you’ll get after eBay and PayPal fees, make sure to use a great online calculator.

 eBay has a less stressful way you can sell items, too.
 It’s called eBay Instant Sale.
 With this section of the website you put in what item you want to sell (usually electronics) and its current condition (brand new, used with no scratches, etc.).
-A price quote pops out that you can choose to accept or not.
+A price quote pops up you can choose to accept or not.
 If you accept it you put your item in a box, print a free shipping label, and send it off to eBay.
 The item is inspected, and if it is as you described it originally, you get paid.

 Almost everyone I know has purchased something from Amazon.
 Did you know you can sell items on Amazon as well?
 For the longest time, you’ve been able to go to an item’s page and select “Have one to sell?
 Sell on Amazon.”
 You then put in a description of the item and it will show up under the Used item listings on Amazon’s page.
 (I’ve bought and sold many textbooks in my time using this method.)

 However, Amazon now offers a service similar to eBay’s Instant Sale.
-You can trade in items for Amazon gift cards.
+You can trade-in items for Amazon gift cards.
 Not all items are eligible, but many are (including books).
 A 3rd party purchases the items and turns around and sells them, but you’re getting instant cash this way as well.

 There’s always Craigslist.
 The downside to Craigslist is you can get a lot of “tire kickers” or people that want to haggle once they’re standing in front of you.
 The upside to Craigslist is you’re dealing with local users and don’t have to worry about shipping.
 You can also sell a large number of items, not just electronics or books.